Ashakiran Hospital – Laproscopic Clinic in Pune

 - Risks as well as benefits of laparoscopy

 Laparoscopy is a way to perform surgery without creating a large cut.
-It’s benefits over other types of abdominal surgical treatment but also carries some dangers.
+It benefits other types of abdominal surgical treatment but also carries some dangers.

 What Is Laparoscopy?

 Laparoscopy is a method of performing surgical treatment without making a big cut (reduce).
-A slim, lighted tube-known since the laparoscope-is put into the abdomen through a little incision.
-The actual laparoscope is really a little camera that allows your doctor to see the pelvic organs.
+A slim, lighted tube known since the laparoscope is put into the abdomen through a little incision.
+The actual laparoscope is a little camera that allows your doctor to see the pelvic organs.
 If your problem needs to be fixed, other instruments are utilized.
 These devices tend to be put either through the actual laparoscope or through additional small cuts inside your abdomen.

 Why Is It Done?

 There are lots of ways to use laparoscopy.
-One common use is to obtain the diagnosis of a health problem, such as persistent pelvic discomfort (discomfort that can last for more than 6 months).
-Laparoscopy can be used for some methods and also to deal with a few problems as follows:
+One common use is to diagnose a health problem, such as persistent pelvic discomfort (discomfort that can last for more than six months).
+Laparoscopy can be used for some methods and also deal with a few problems as follows:

 - Endometriosis-If you’ve endometriosis, laparoscopic surgery may be completed to treat it.
 During this process, the endometriosis tissue is taken away with a laser beam, heat, or even additional techniques.